jasondelponte/resizeImages/README.md

 resizeImages
 ============

-Simple utility to resize images within a directory.
+Simple utility to resize JPEG and PNG images by directory.

 ## Parameters:
  * p, containing folder of the images to be resized